 In March 2019, China had over 897 million mobile Internet users, which accounted for 99,1 percent of the total netizen population, a substantial jump from 90.1 percent in 2015.
 Meanwhile, the market for Internet advertising was 290.27 billion RMB and mobile ads accounted for 60.29 percent of that number.

-More than 95% of internet users in China use a smartphone to connect online.
-Websites that are not mobile-friendly are given a lower ranking on Baidu and have a higher bounce rate from mobile users.
+More than 95% of internet users in China use mobile phones to connect online.
+Websites that are not mobile-friendly are given a lower ranking on Baidu SEO and have a higher bounce rate from mobile users.
 Consider a separate design for a mobile version of the site that packs essential information “above the fold” and minimizes scrolling and text link clicking.

 Baidu is trying to attract more advertising dollars by providing mobile-friendly features, such as call extension and enhanced CPC bidding on mobile, which has drawn marketers’ attention.
-As paid search and other marketing strategies are leading traffic to your mobile site, you need to be serious about evaluating your mobile site performance and prioritize mobile optimization in 2021.
+As paid search and other marketing strategies are leading traffic to your mobile site, you need to be serious about evaluating your mobile site performance and prioritizing mobile optimization in 2024.

-The digital marketing landscape in China changes fast.
-The trends aren’t going anywhere and will continue to greatly impact China digital marketing in 2019.
-I hope this article will give you some ideas as you plan out your online marketing program.
+The digital marketing landscape in China is changing fast.
+The trends aren’t going anywhere and will continue to greatly impact China’s digital marketing in 2024.
+We hope this article will give you some ideas as you plan out your online marketing program.